Elements of Exemplary Independent Study

 - The staff works together cooperatively and are dedicated to the excellence of the whole school.

-- A–G requirements (for programs/schools with high school pupils).
+- A–G requirements (for programs/schools with high school students).
 The school’s courses have been approved to meet the University of California and California State University’s a–g subject requirements, or the school has submitted a course list for approval or has been certified as eligible to submit a course list.

-Access to all courses shall be offered through independent study, which may require pupils to take classes through other means, e.g. classroom instruction at the comprehensive school, at community colleges, or through online learning.
+Access to all courses shall be offered through independent study, which may require students to take classes through other means, e.g. classroom instruction at the comprehensive school, at community colleges, or through online learning.

 - Legally compliant program.
 Independent study is operated in compliance with state legal requirements for independent study, as reflected in the annual audits of the school.12